kasslent/clc-digital-skills/_lessons/module-7.md

 Today we're going to learn to build our very own theme!

 > Let's begin by uploading our project folder into our themes folder.
 If you want to start from scratch, you may just use the [sample starter project folder.](exercises/module5/project-one-sample-w-js.zip).
-> 1. In Code Anywhere, upload your project folder by clicking on the `themes` folder inside `wp-content` so that it's highlighted.
+> 1. Upload your project folder by clicking on the `themes` folder inside `wp-content` so that it's highlighted.
 Then right-click > `upload` and select the root of the project folder on your computer.
 ![]({{site.img}}/module6/codeanywhere-upload.gif)
 > 1. Next, we need to make WordPress recognize this folder as a WordPress theme.
 To do this, find your projects main `css` file and make sure it is named `style.css` if it is not already.
 >1.
 Copy the snippet below and paste it at the very top of your `style.css` file.
 Edit the theme name, author and description: